 Modbus

-Modbus, developed by Schneider/Modicon, has been the defacto standard for interfacing remote I/O and PLCs into the process DCS system for the past 15 years.
+Modbus, developed by Schneider/Modicon, was introduced to the market in 1979.
+It has been the defacto standard for interfacing remote I/O and PLCs into the process DCS system.
 Because of this strong history, most legacy control systems interface conveniently with the Modbus standard.
 Numerous actuator and instrument manufacturers support the protocol, therefore, it is used extensively as a “fieldbus” network as well.
 The following discussion focuses primarily on the protocol use for field networking purposes.

 - Interfaces conveniently into most existing plant control architectures.